blaix/woma/README.rst

     # -------------------------------------------------------------------------
     # Router:
-    # The router is a wsgi app that maps paths to other wsgi apps.
+    # The router is a wsgi app that maps paths to controllers.
     # -------------------------------------------------------------------------

     from woma.router import Router